 What about Europe's first timers?
 Unless they catch fire early Tyrrell Hatton and Thorbjorn Olesen would, you imagine, be the most likely bit-part players.
 Alex Noren is a quarter- and semi-finalist in the last two WGC World Match Play events and a winner at Le Golf National this summer.

 Tommy Fleetwood is another course winner, yet his other five visits all reaped missed cuts.
 The big Spaniard has finished T10th and T5th on his two course visits, only once failed to break par for 18 holes and he made the final of the WGC World Match Play on debut last year.

 The ingredients are strong and he'll be feted for the famous Spanish flare which has traditionally fuelled Europe's Ryder Cup successes.
 Perhaps his biggest challenge is his fearsome temper.
 Yet could playing for a team harness that rage?
-He's 2/1 with Ladbrokes to be Top European Rookie or +188 with SugarHouse to be the same.
+He's 2/1 with Ladbrokes to be Top European Rookie or 8/11 with BetVictor to be Top Spaniard.

 Few will arrive in Paris with more confidence than the newly crowned world number one and if we know one thing about Rose it is that representation brings out the best in him.

 In fact he more or less single-handedly rescued golf's inclusion in the 2016 Rio Olympics Games by first embracing it and then winning the gold medal for Team GB.
 He's also repeatedly starred for Europe, amassing 11 wins, 2 halves and just 6 defeats, and proved himself at Le Golf National with two top tens including a third place in 2003.